this-is-rafa/sendy-dark-theme/README.md

 `<link rel="stylesheet" type="text/css" href="<?php echo get_app_info('path');?>/css/dark.css" />`

 Alternatively, you could use a browser extension such as [Stylus](https://github.com/openstyles/stylus) to inject the CSS.

-**Contributions**

-While most of the dashboard is styled, there's probably some things I've missed.
-If you see you anything please open an issue or pull request.